Juan Diego Cordon, founder of Ripened Ventures and KitchenTown Maker, is a classic example of the unpredictable journey of a food entrepreneur.

 At the beginning, Juan Diego had envisioned Ripened Ventures as an ingredient technology company.
 He shied away from being a CPG brand because of the “hassle” and complicated distribution model, but when he realized he needed market validation to secure any initial funding, he was thrown back into being a CPG brand.
 Because he was willing to be flexible with the identity of his brand (CPG vs. ingredient technology) Juan Diego was able to take his product to market a lot faster and accelerate the growth of his company.
 Through his partnership with NOVA Kombucha, Juan Diego can produce his product at scale, sell directly into their established accounts, and develop new products, while keeping his brand, Ripened Ventures, as the owner of the ingredient technology.

 Juan Diego’s story teaches us that the path to success might look a lot different than what a founder had in mind at the beginning of the journey.
 Persistence, flexibility, and willingness to partner up, can often enable founders to achieve growth and success faster than doing it alone.
-In less than two years, Ripened Ventures evolved from a CPG brand to an ingredient technology company ready to license – with the same delicious product, a fermented orange juice with 50% less sugar, and twice the antioxidants.
+In less than two years, Ripened Ventures evolved from a CPG brand almost ready to call a quits, to an ingredient technology company ready to license – with the same delicious product, a fermented orange juice with 50% less sugar, and twice the antioxidants.

 KitchenTown understands that the journey of being a founder is not cut and dry.
 We work hard to support, connect, listen, and problem solve with our makers.
 We’re proud and excited to be part of Juan Diego’s success and look forward to many more to come!

 Looking to scale your production?
 Check out our facility and product development lab here.